Deployment in Blazor

 - Then, select the

 Folderoption and select the publishing target location.

 - Check the configuration as Release by clicking the

 Advanced...option below the target location.

-Blazor Server Application, Deployment Mode is set to
+Blazor Server side application, set Deployment Mode as

 Self-Contained.
-Because some dependencies are not loaded properly when we host the published folder.
+Because some dependencies are not loaded properly when the published folder is hosted.